Raak Serpent Desk Lamp – 1973 Studio Collection Catalogue Picture

 Manufacturer: Raak, Amsterdam, The Netherlands.

 Other versions: The Raak Serpent desk lamp was produced in several variations.
-Other versions are shown in the images below, taken from Raak catalogues from 1968 and 1972, including wall lamps, clamp lamps, floor lamps, table lamps and desk lamps.
+Some of the other versions are shown in the images below, taken from Raak catalogues from 1968 and 1972.
+These include wall lamps, clamp lamps, floor lamps, table lamps and desk lamps.

 This particular lamp is model D-2124.
-It appears only in an intermediate catalogue from 1973, the Raak Studio Collection Catalogue.
-This was a small catalogue intended exclusively for retailers (image on the left).
+It appears only in an intermediate catalogue from 1973, the Raak Studio Collection Catalogue, a small catalogue intended exclusively for retailers (image on the left).

-In Raak Catalogue 9 from 1972, the Serpent lights were still referred to as Cobra lamps.
+In Raak Catalogue 9 from 1972, the Serpent models were still called Cobra.

 Martine Le Forestier

-She studied at the ENS AAMA (École Nationale Supérieure des Arts Appliqués et des Métiers d’Art – National School of Applied Arts and Crafts) in Paris.
+She studied at the ENSAAMA (École Nationale Supérieure des Arts Appliqués et des Métiers d’Art) in Paris.
 In 1969, she won the prestigious Prix Viénot for the design of this lamp.

 Martine Le Forestier also designed an infrared lamp for Philips and worked for the renowned French industrial designer Roger Tallon.
-Tallon is best known for designing the TGV (Train à Grande Vitesse), the French high-speed electric passenger train, as well as a collection of watches for the French company LIP.
+Tallon is best known for his design work for the TGV (Train à Grande Vitesse), the French high-speed train, as well as for a series of watches created for the French company LIP.

-In addition to transportation design, Roger Tallon created furniture, household objects and, of course, lighting designs.
+Besides transportation design, Roger Tallon also designed furniture, household objects and lighting.
 Examples of his lamps can be found here on Vintageinfo.

 Collaborations